Jake Paul boxing record: All opponents & fight results so far

-Jake Paul is arguably the face of influencer boxing.
-Although he didn’t start the trend — that credit goes to his older brother, Logan Paul, as well as KSI and Joe Weller — he’s taken the proverbial bull by the horns to become one of the craze’s most prolific athletes.
+Jake Paul is arguably the face of influencer boxing, although he didn’t start the trend — that credit goes to his older brother, Logan Paul, as well as KSI and Joe Weller — he’s taken the proverbial bull by the horns to become one of the craze’s most prolific athletes.

 Here’s a comprehensive list of everyone Jake has boxed thus far, including opponents he almost faced off with but didn’t get the chance to meet in the ring, and his comprehensive boxing record.

 The two made their boxing debut on the undercard of KSI vs Logan Paul 1 back in 2018.
-Although Jake Paul got quite the bloody nose from the encounter, he ultimately defeated Deji — and subsequently sparked his current hunger for taking on the biggest and baddest names in combat sports.
+Although Jake Paul got quite the bloody nose from the encounter, he ultimately defeated Deji — and subsequently sparked his current hunger for taking on the biggest and toughest names in combat sports.

 Jake Paul won the match by referee stoppage in the fifth round.